ardhiraka/talent_fair_sample_challenge/README.md

 |_ IndonesiaCreditData.xlsx - dataset from Sinarmas Land (columns explanation included)
 ```

+You can see sample of the data [here](https://github.com/ardhiraka/talent_fair_sample_challenge/blob/main/sample.ipynb).

 ### Data Fields

 Here's a brief version of what you'll find in the data description file.